 Master’s thesis and requirement for graduation

-In order to graduate, students must have completed 60 ects of courses including the
+In order to graduate, students must have completed 60 EC of courses including the

 writing of the thesis.
 The master’s programme is concluded with a master’s thesis